zcid/DPL_project_manager_winter_2014/README.md

 - Add bootstrap
 - Style your home and about page

+#Phase 2
+- Build a Project model, controller, and views
+- Build a Task model, controller, and views
+- Associate projects and tasks so that a project has_many tasks, and a task belongs_to a project

 # When I was a child I went to the carnival.
 I ate all the cotton candy I could find.
 I found it under bleachers, behind trash cans, and I stole some from my brother (who cried).
 I was the happiest boy in the whole world.
 It was the best decision of my life.
 Donkey.